olwend/jvm-cucumber/Documentation.md

 ---
 ## Framework Setup

-To start creating a Maven project we'll be using Intellij, Java, Maven and Cucumber.
+To start creating tests in this project we'll be using Vscode as editor, Java, Maven and Cucumber.

 To begin we'll need to make sure Java and Maven are both installed.